numpy/numpy/doc/source/f2py/windows/pgi.rst

 .. _f2py-win-pgi:

 ===============================
-F2py and pgi Fortran on windows
+F2PY and PGI Fortran on Windows
 ===============================

 A variant of these are part of the so called "classic" Flang, however,